javascript-tutorial/en.javascript.info/2-ui/1-document/07-modifying-document/article.md

 For instance, how to insert *html* if we have it as a string?
 Or, given a node, how to insert another node *before* it?
 Of course, all that is doable, but not in an elegant way.

-So there exist two other sets of insertion methods to handle all cases easily.
+So there exists two other sets of insertion methods to handle all cases easily.

 ### prepend/append/before/after